Welcome to today's edition of the Rush 24-7 podcast.

 They're not really upset.

-They're not, they know exactly what this presents them.
+They know exactly what this presents them.

-While at the same time, if if if somebody sat down and explained to them what clown acts at rodeos are all about, they wouldn't get it, wouldn't hear about it, wouldn't want to hear about it, wouldn't want to report the truth because that's not the point.
+While at the same time, if somebody sat down and explained to them what clown acts at rodeos are all about, they wouldn't get it, wouldn't hear about it, wouldn't want to hear about it, wouldn't want to report the truth because that's not the point.

 This incident fits an ongoing, never-ending narrative that the left and the Democrat Party have established.